avengers-p7/Avengers_P7_Documents/Application_CI/Design/03- Java CI checks/DAST POC/README.md

 ***
 ## OWASP ZAP
-OWASP is an open-source tool widely utilized for identifying known vulnerabilities in project dependencies.
-This tool automatically analyzes dependencies and checks them against a comprehensive database of security vulnerabilities, including the National Vulnerability Database (NVD).
-It supports various programming languages and build tools, making it a versatile choice for enhancing the security of software projects.
+OWASP Zed Attack Proxy (ZAP) stands as a cornerstone in the realm of web application security, embodying the mission of the to fortify software against cyber threats.
+ZAP is an open-source and dynamic security testing tool designed to identify and mitigate vulnerabilities within web applications.
+Its robust capabilities span from intercepting and analyzing web traffic to actively scanning for security weaknesses, making it a great asset for security professionals, developers, and organizations committed to safeguarding their applications.

 ***
 ## Flow Diagram